 The advent of the digital age has given us so much new technology that streamlines workflow in the studio and a live sound gig.
 The days of analog tape and massive FOH analog snakes and consoles are now mostly relegated to nostalgia, and digital consoles are here to stay.
 While digital consoles have been implemented into large scale tours for almost decades now, it hasn’t been until the past few years that compact, affordable, small-format digital consoles have penetrated the market.
 As much as most of us would love to always be working on a Soundcraft VI6 or an AVID Profile, sometimes the budget, the space or the gig just commands a simpler board.

 Recently, we brought in four new small-format digital mixing consoles from some of the top manufacturers.
 We set up the Behringer x32, Soundcraft SI Expression 2, PreSonus StudioLive 24.4.2, and the Roland Systems Group M-200i all next to each other in our live room, and after mopping the drool off the floor, we got to work.
 Each of these consoles sits in the under $3000 price range, with the PreSonus mixer being the least expensive at $2499.95.
 So again, this comes down to what best fits your needs for your application.
 We could go into features, and what mixer has what knob, but then we’d be wasting your time with information you can easily find all over the web.
+Check out our resource center for product comparisons.

 Now you might be thinking that it’s impossible to convey the differences between four completely different digital consoles in a video, but we were actually just as surprised as we hope you’ll be.
 To create a real-life experience on each console, we brought in a full band and a professional live sound engineer and put everyone through four consecutive sound checks (we cringed too!) and a single song performance.